-“Billy Taylor epitomises the modern day adventurer.
+The skipper Billy epitomises the modern-day adventurer.
 Not content with inspiring thousands during his record breaking Pacific Ocean Row in the inaugural Great Pacific Race, he has turned his attention to breaking the world speed record for rowing across the Indian Ocean, and in doing so, raising awareness of Young Onset Parkinson’s disease.
-With less than 50 people in the world having successfully rowed the Indian Ocean, Billy and the Indian Ocean Row 217 crew will be joining an elite list of adventurers, and I am delighted to support Indian Ocean Row 2017 in their landmark crossing”.
+With less than 50 people in the world having successfully rowed the Indian Ocean, Billy and the crew will be joining an elite list of adventurers, and I am delighted to support the Row the Indian Ocean 2018 crew in their landmark crossing.

-“As part of the four man Team ‘Battleborn’ in the Great Pacific Race, Billy and Barry have already inspired thousands who followed their progress through their upbeat blog posts.
-I know that in the months and years that have followed their successful completion of the World’s ultimate endurance challenge, they have continued to inspire others, not only through their charitable work, but also in their humorous retelling of their encounters with the mighty Pacific Ocean.
+As part of the four-man Team ‘Battleborn’ in the Great Pacific Race, Billy and Barry have already inspired thousands who followed their progress through their upbeat blog posts.
+I know that in the months and years that have followed their successful completion of the World’s Ultimate Endurance Challenge, they have continued to inspire others, not only through their charitable work, but also in their humorous retelling of their encounters with the mighty Pacific Ocean.

 They have continually shown good humour, determination and camaraderie which has, and continues to, excite and interest their followers and supporters from around the world.
 It was an honour to be part of their journey as their crew set not one, but two new Guinness World Records in the Great Pacific Race.

 I have no doubt that their unique brand of storytelling will engage audiences all over the world as they take us with them on their challenge to break the world speed record for crossing the Indian Ocean.